Floyd Rose Tremolos for Left Hand Guitars: No-Names, Fakes, Unknowns, and Never Left Handed

 These are Chinese knock-offs of well-known tremolo systems, where they have the audacity to brand them as "originals."
 These can usually be bought on AliExpress and sometimes on eBay.
 These are blatant fakes.

-These are some I have seen on AliExpress as recently as 2025:
+These are some I have seen as recently as 2025:

 Never Left Handed

-These are Floyd Rose genuine, licensed, or Floyd Rose-derived proprietary tremolos that were only ever made for and used on right-handed guitars.
-This disappointing list even includes some original Floyd Rose products.
+These are Floyd Rose genuine, licensed, or Floyd Rose-influenced proprietary tremolos that were only ever made for and used on right-handed guitars.
+This disappointing list even includes some genuine Floyd Rose products.

 Floyd Rose 1000 Series Pro Tremolo System

 This is a low-profile version of the original double-locking 100-Series Floyd Rose tremolo introduced in 1991.
-It is a genuine Floyd Rose product, made originally by Schaller for the first few years and thereafter by Korean OEMs such as Sung il beginning in the early 2000s.
-This unit has a flatter tail and has short saddle lock bolts that do not protrude past the tail, unlike a regular Original Floyd Rose.
+It is a genuine Floyd Rose product, made originally by Schaller for the first few years and thereafter by Korean OEMs, such as Sung il, beginning in the early 2000s.
+This unit has short saddle lock bolts, allowing for a much flatter tail, unlike a regular Original Floyd Rose, whose saddle lock bolts extend beyond the tail.

-This one has never been available left-handed, despite being in production for over 35 years.
-This is the design of which the Takeuchi TRS-PRO was a licensed copy.
+This product has never been available left-handed, despite being in production for over 35 years.

 Floyd Rose FRX Tremolo System